-Beauty brands, keep your hands off my four-year-old
+This startup wants toddlers to wear makeup

 Who needs a makeup artist when you have a mini-me? ????????✨⠀⠀⠀⠀⠀⠀⠀⠀⠀ @ashleesimpsonross + Jagger ????⠀⠀⠀⠀⠀⠀⠀⠀⠀ .⠀⠀⠀⠀⠀⠀⠀⠀⠀ .⠀⠀⠀⠀⠀⠀⠀⠀⠀ .⠀⠀⠀⠀⠀⠀⠀⠀⠀ .⠀⠀⠀⠀⠀⠀⠀⠀⠀ .⠀⠀⠀⠀⠀⠀⠀⠀⠀ .⠀⠀⠀⠀⠀⠀⠀⠀⠀ #mommyandme #minime #momanddaughter #safebeauty #crueltyfreebeauty #glutenfree #nutfree #kidsmakeup #creativeplay #momsofinstagram #instamom #igmom #parenting #futuremakeupartist #10KShine #9021Glow #petitenpretty #ashleesimpsonross #jagger #ashleyandevan #momlife #momgoals #beverlyhillshotel #kidsmakeup #youtubekids

-Now, Cutler wants to cultivate this obsession with makeup with girls throughout the world as young as four years old.
+Now, Cutler wants to cultivate this obsession with makeup among other girls throughout the world as young as four years old.
 She’s launched “Petite ‘N Pretty,” which makes cosmetic products that will look good on small faces.
 Cutler does not seem to believe she is actually brainwashing young girls to aspire to be “petite” and “pretty,” although it is right there in the name she chose.
 Instead, the website claims that the brand is consumer-led, and responding to the needs of young girls clamoring for these products.
 “Young creatives are changing the way the world sees pretty by redefining it on their terms with a next-gen point-of -view that celebrates sparkle in everyone,” reads the website.
 “This is about expression and good old-fashioned fun.”

 I would like to call bullshit.
-The beauty industry is a $445 billion industry that has the power–through advertising and marketing–to shape our values.
-Cutler must be aware of this.
-For years now, consumers have been pushing beauty brands to broaden their ideas about what is beautiful, by using more diverse and size-inclusive models.
-She cannot be naive to the fact that by launching a kid’s beauty brand, she is, in fact, shaping what children will believe is beautiful.
+The beauty industry is a $445 billion sector that has the power–through advertising and marketing–to shape our values.
+Cutler must be aware of this, having spent 15 years in the industry.
+For years now, consumers have been pushing beauty brands to broaden their ideas about what is beautiful by using more diverse and size-inclusive models.
+Cutler cannot be naive to the fact that by launching a kid’s beauty brand, she is, in fact, shaping what children will believe is beautiful.

 At the same time, the website attempts to use progressive language around beauty, with vapid phrases like, “Everyone’s sparkle is all their own, and we think that’s pretty much the prettiest.”
 But it doesn’t take much analysis to see where this logic fails.

 First of all, there’s the brand’s name.
 Petite is meant to describe little girls, but since American culture is obsessed with thin women, it could easily feed into body negativity.
 (What about all the little girls who are not so “petite”?
 This brand is presumably not for them.)
 And then there’s the “pretty” part.
 No matter how you define it, it is ultimately a focus on superficial looks, rather than intelligence or character.
-It’s a uniquely gendered concept: At four, brands are encouraging boys to aspire to be brave, strong, and smart.
+It’s a uniquely gendered concept: Most brands encourage four-year-old boys to aspire to be brave, strong, and smart.

 View this post on Instagram